bozsahin/thebench/README.md

    <code>git clone https://github.com/bozsahin/thebench</code>

-   This will create <code>thebench</code> folder with code and documentation.
+   This will create <code>thebench</code> subfolder with code and documentation.

 2. In the terminal, and IN <code>thebench</code> directory, do  the following: